publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch2/schI/m__us_usc_t16_s539k.md

 >                 “(2) Nothing in this section shall limit the authority of the Secretary to adjust the boundaries of such National Forests pursuant to [section 11 of the Act of March 1, 1911][/us/act/1911-03-01/s11] (commonly known as the ‘Weeks Act’) \[[16 U.S.C.
 521][/us/usc/t16/s521]\].

->                 “(3) For purposes of section 7 of the Land and Water Conservation Fund Act of 1965 ([16 U.S.C.
-4601–9][/us/usc/t16/s4601–9] \[460l–9\]) the boundaries of Mt.
+>                 “(3) For purposes of [section 100506 of title 54][/us/usc/t54/s100506], United States Code, the boundaries of Mt.
 Baker-Snoqualmie, Wenatchee and Gifford Pinchot as modified by this Act shall be considered to be the boundaries of such forests as of January 1, 1965.

 >             “(C)  __Management__  __.—__